MattShannon/bandmat/README.rst

 - helper functions for converting between full and banded matrix representations.
 - certain linear algebra operations on banded matrices.
-  Currently the only supported operation is finding the band of the inverse of a positive definite banded matrix.
 - an implementation of a fancy indexed += function for numpy arrays.
-  This is included for (the author's) convenience and is not specific to banded matrices.
+  This is included for (the author's) convenience and is not directly related to banded matrix manipulation.

+Only square banded matrices are supported by this package.

 License
 -------